SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 ### Overview

 The Incident Overview section contains all the pertinent information for a specific incident such as the severity, SLA counter, and category of alert.
 This information can be customized in the Custom Fields section of the platform.
-For more information, please see [Custom Fields](#custom-fields).
+For more information, see [Custom Fields](#custom-fields).

 ### Operations